JustinCharbonneau/Kaggle-Rossmann/README.md

 Kaggle-Rossman
 ==============================

-Explore XGBoost for Regression on Kaggle-Rossman and Entity Embeddings in PyTorch.
+Tabular data is the bread and butter of data science projects.
+This repo explores XGBoost for regression which is an algorithm that is well-known by the community and is known to perform really well on tabular data.
+I also explored further by transforming the categorical variables using the method of Entity Embeddings which was published in a paper in 2016.
+Check it out on [arXiv](https://arxiv.org/abs/1604.06737).

 ## Summary Results